WalletScrutiny/WalletScrutinyCom/_android/com.aabb.md

 ## The App

 Upon installation of the app, we are asked to create or import a wallet.
-The backup phrase is only 6 words.
+The backup phrase is only 6 words which means this app is at best not compatible with [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compatible wallets and at worst can be easily hacked.
 There is BTC support as well as other coins and tokens.

 A referral option is available.